Haijin: Background

 As the Qing expanded south following their victory at Shanhai Pass, the Southern Ming were supported by the Zheng clan.
-Zheng Zhilong surrendered the passes through Zhejiang in exchange for a wealthy retirement, but his son Zheng Chenggong—better known by his Hokkien honorific Koxinga—continued to resist from Xiamen and then, after wresting its control from the Dutch, Taiwan.
-His dynasty then developed it as the independent state of Tungning, but were driven from their mainland bases in 1661.
+Zheng Zhilong surrendered the passes through Zhejiang in exchange for a wealthy retirement, but his son Zheng Chenggong—better known by his Hokkien honorific Koxinga—continued to resist from Xiamen but were driven from their mainland bases in 1661.
+After wresting its control from the Dutch, the House of Koxinga developed Taiwan as the Kingdom of Tungning.